InfraSIM/docs/README.md

 [![Documentation Build Status](https://readthedocs.org/projects/infrasim/badge/?version=latest)](https://readthedocs.org/projects/infrasim/?badge=latest)

 - if you are a user of InfraSIM and would like to find documents, Please go to:  http://infrasim.readthedocs.org/
-- if you are going to contribute the the InfraSIM's documents, you can refer to follow below steps , which explain how to edit and build the documentation on a local system.
+- if you are going to contribute to the InfraSIM's documents, you can refer to the following steps below, which explain how to edit and build the documentation on a local system.

 ## Steps for Linux